 In a word.
 No!

 Once you’ve popped that baby in the bath or got it wet in any way, science and nature take over.
-Once any moisture gets to the bicarb and citric acid mix, you have nature taking over.
+Once any moisture gets to the bicarb and citric acid mix, you can’t fight nature.

 You may find that a whole bath bomb is a bit much.